All about that gear

 It is like buying a musical instrument.
 Getting an expensive violin may produce a much cleaner sound, but why would that matter if you don't know how to play the violin?
 Same concept is in photography and all forms of art.

 The most important thing you can do as a photographer is to learn how to capture good images.
 This includes learning composition, lighting, manual settings, colors, white balance, posing, etc.

 Focusing on gear POISONS your craft

-Honestly, there is nothing wrong with having great gear, but where the problem comes is when you think about getting new gear all the time!
+Honestly, there is nothing wrong with having great gear, but where the problem arises is when you think about getting new gear all the time.
 This causes you to not care about the art you are creating and forces you to make excuses why your photography looks like shit.